prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- The `lwb`'s can complete in any order...
+- The blocks can complete in any order...

 ---